 As a type of personal loan, signature loans are used for a variety of reasons:

-- Major Purchases and Life Events: Whether you can’t get an auto loan or you plan to start a big home repair project, signature loans can help defray the costs of major purchases you’re unable to pay for all at once.
+- Major purchases and life events: Whether you can’t get an auto loan or you plan to start a big home repair project, signature loans can help defray the costs of major purchases you’re unable to pay for all at once.
 They can help cover the costs of an unforgettable wedding or vacation, too.

-Advantages and Disadvantages of Signature Loans
+Advantages and disadvantages of signature loans

-Signature loans are offered at a wide range of banks and lending institutions.
-You can apply for them in person at a bank, or you can do so online.
-When you apply, you may be asked to fill out a form with your personal information, including your employer and income, and potentially provide copies of W-2 forms, tax returns or bank statements.
+You have the option to apply for a signature loan in person at a bank or online.
+When you apply, you may be asked to fill out a form with your personal information, including your employer and income, and possibly provide copies of W-2 forms, tax returns or bank statements.
 Additionally, your potential lender will run a credit check to determine whether or not you’re qualified to receive a loan and, if so, at what interest rate.
 Sometimes within just a few minutes the underwriting process can be completed and you can be on your way to using your new signature loan.